 If you’re planning a validation project, be sure to grab our free guide.
 Inside, you’ll find seven essentials to building an efficient and effective validation team along with expert insights from staffing professionals who routinely help life science organizations build successful project teams.

-IQ, OQ, PQ protocols are methods for demonstrating that equipment being used or installed will offer a high degree of quality assurance such that production processes will consistently manufacture products that meet quality requirements.
+IQ, OQ and PQ protocols are methods for demonstrating that equipment being used or installed will offer a high degree of quality assurance, such that production processes will consistently manufacture products that meet quality requirements.

 Since these concepts are complex, it’s best to understand them individually.